nanotheorygroup/kaldo-examples/density_functional_theory/magnesium_oxide_dft_d3q/05-3rd_order_d3q/README.md

    ```console
    d3_asr3.x -i FORCE_CONSTANTS_3RD -o FORCE_CONSTANTS_3RD.asr -t 1.e-12 -n 10000 -p 2 -m > d3_asr3.out
    ```

+ - Since non-analytical correction (NAC) only applies to second order, only one modulus is needed for 3rd IFCs computation.

  - Once the initial IFC computations are done, you can rerun phonon calculations independently with different supercells.